 On October 15, President Hagood and Kathy Scott of Mercy Medical Center announced the reinstatement of a nursing program at NNC effective in the year 2000.
 Described as a "strategic alliance," this decision accompanies other major changes which are transforming the school.
-Regents placed discussion of these issues at the top of their weekend itinerary. frite ringerinnit ta.
-213 lessagesterterestertere 3 I went to a party the other night with a couple of friends.
+Regents placed discussion of these issues at the top of their weekend itinerary.
+Taraballanda and a control of the series and the series ode as successive control and a second of inality of inality and in the same of the second of the se res fail aliz I went to a party the other night with a couple of friends.
 Everyone was there.
 We met some guys we knew and we were all dancing.
 I put my drink down to go to the bathroom.
 When I came back, I finished it off.
 I don't know, it was weird... one drink and it felt like six.
-I mean, after a few minutes, I we totally out of it friends were outside totally out of it this guy offered drive me home on top of me.
+I mean, after a few minutes, I totally out of it friends were outside talking this guy offered drive me home on top of me.